coderefinery/workshop-outro/README.md

 **Come back as an Exercise Leader**
 - Bring your group, learn together.

-**If you would like to get involved** in teaching/tutoring/material:
+**If you would like to get involved** in teaching/tutoring/material or even event organization:
   - if you would like to participate as helper or instructor in future workshops, please fill the ["notify-me" form.](https://indico.neic.no/event/135/surveys/)
   - you can also write to us, every contribution most welcome
-  - if you would like to reuse some of our material, we can probably support you
+  - if you would like to reuse some of our material for your own workshops, we can probably support you

 **Chat**
 - We use [Zulip](https://zulipchat.com) to discuss within our team and community.